-Reverse REPO agreements
+6 Reverse REPO agreements

+30 June 2025 31 December

+2024

-31 December 2024 31 December 2023 Reverse REPO agreements - Nominal amount 2,534,356 - Reverse REPO agreements - Interest accrual 40,814 - Total Reverse REPO agreements 2,575,170 -
+Reverse REPO agreements - Nominal amount - 2 534 356

+Reverse REPO agreements - Interest accrual 40 814

+Total Reverse REPO agreements 2 575 170

 The Company managed to enter the reverse REPO agreement on MOEX, agreement is collateralized by MTS securities.
 The contract is carried on balance sheet at the contract amount reflecting the amount as with the securities that were initially acquired.
-The reverse repurchase agreement has a contractual interest rate of 22.67 per annum and is denominated in RUB.
+The reverse repurchase agreement had a contractual interest rate of 22.67 per annum and was denominated in RUB.
+Agreement was closed on 20/03/25.

-8 Financial assets at fair value through profit or loss
+7 Financial assets at fair value through profit or loss

-31 December 2024 31 December 2023
+30 June 31 December

+2025 2024

-Ordinary shares - 2,644,558
+Ordinary shares 219 745

-Quantity - 5,560,000
+Quantity 7 000

-Fair value 476
+Fair value 31

+Bond option 30 998

-Total financial assets at fair value through profit or loss - 2,644,558
+Total financial assets at fair value through profit or loss 250 743